 It took a good six weeks to walk more than 10 feet.
 I was off of work for six months, and it took a full year to be ‘released’ from treatment.
 I felt like it was another two years before I felt ‘normal.’
 Now, 10 years post the accident, it’s hard to remember what it was really like.
 I got the medical records from the ER, and they are quite a scary read.
 I went through a lot of different emotions during that time, and reading the report brought a lot of feelings to the surface.

 Today, if I didn’t tell you I went through that, you probably wouldn’t know.
 I walk, run and ride normally, and am pretty active, competing (if you can call it that) in local athletic events.
-I love cycling, swimming and running, and did my first (and second!) triathlon this year.
-Right now, I’m working my way back up to run a full marathon this fall.
-I have to take my time and be careful about training….but it’s less because of the accident…..and more because I’m 53.
+I love cycling, swimming and running, and did my first (and second!) triathlon that year.
+I’m even thinking about running a full marathon.
+I have to take my time and be careful about training….but it’s less because of the accident…..and more because I’m a lot older now..
 Some days I’m a little sore from overdoing it…..but every day is an anniversary of the recovery, and I plan to be celebrating again on the 20th.
 Just not on a motorcycle.

 EPILOGUE: If you’ve followed my stories, you know that I not only did my first triathlon that year, but I also ran up the Empire State Building, rode my bike to the top of Mt.
 Mitchell, and finished the Marine Corps Marathon.
 If you’re going to celebrate an anniversary, I think you should always do it right.